savannahvo/NBA-Playoffs-Game-Predictor/README.md

 # NBA Playoff Game Predictor - Machine Learning Classifier
-#### An interactive machine learning project that predicts the outcomes of NBA playoff games (2015-2025 seasons) using team statistics, Dean Oliver's Four Factors, and simulation-based models.
+##### An interactive machine learning project that predicts the outcomes of NBA playoff games (2015-2025 seasons) using team statistics, Dean Oliver's Four Factors, and simulation-based models.
 ---
 ![Simulator Demo](images/miscellaneous/demo.gif)
 ---

-An interactive machine learning project that predicts the outcomes of NBA playoff games (2015-2025 seasons) using team statistics, Dean Oliver's Four Factors, and simulation-based models.

 ## Overview
 This project was built to explore sports analytics and predictive modeling in the NBA.
 It uses regular season and playoff data to train machine learning models that estimate win probabilities for each game and display predictions in a playoff simulator.